abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 This is actually called “heavy *kamma*,” but it’s *kamma* that takes precedence over unskillful *kamma*.
-Taking the life of parents and killing an *arahant*: these are called “heavy *kamma*” on the unskillful side.
+Taking the life of parents and killing an arahant: these are called “heavy *kamma*” on the unskillful side.

-However, on the skillful side, heavy *kamma* is such as the attainment of jhāna, and the attainment of the liberation of the mind by the brahma vihāras.
+However, on the skillful side, heavy *kamma* is such as the attainment of jhāna, and the attainment of the liberation of the mind by the brahmavihāras.
 They take precedence.
 Stream-entry, paths and fruits, are heavy *kamma*s because they take precedence over other forms of *kamma*.

 > “What do you think, monks.
 If a man, from his boyhood onwards, were to